- Published on

 - Create

-values based on the account and specify the correct SSH key (office_id_ed25519
+emailandnamevalues based on the account and specify the correct SSH key (office_id_ed25519orpersonal_id_ed25519) using thesshCommandoption.- Create

 Add SSH Keys to the Appropriate SSH Agent: Use an SSH agent to manage your SSH keys.
 You can start the agent and add your keys as follows: